A Doorway to

 The Launch Film

-A first go at code.
+The 3D-Printed bracelet — a first go at code.

-We built a framework to allow for more complex projects involving 3D printing a custom bracelet, animation and coding a musical beat.
+We built a framework to allow for more complex projects involving 3D printing a custom bracelet, animation, and coding a musical beat.

 We connected the coding interface with Shapeways to print the bracelets.

-Girls were able to code the size, color and a personalized message.
+Girls were able to code the size, color, and a personalized message.
 The bracelet was then 3D printed and mailed to their home.

 With the Avatar project, girls were able to code their own little character.